lambda-llama/icfpc2013/README.md

 are either equal syntactically or end up in the same state after abstract interpretation (see next section).

+The trick is to use this rules effectively.
+The obvious way (compare pairs of programs against each other) has an obvious drawback: it is quadratic in time.
+The important observation is that if there is a program that can be simplified, it can be simply [discarded][filterRedundant].
+It is safe because all problems are generated, so the simplified version already exists.

 ##### not-not

 Eliminate repeated `not` statements.